cowprotocol/cow-sdk/README.md

 ### Content

-- `OrderBookApi` - provides the ability to retrieve orders and trades from the CowSap order-book, as well as add and cancel them
+- `OrderBookApi` - provides the ability to retrieve orders and trades from the CoW Protocol order-book, as well as add and cancel them
 - `OrderSigningUtils` - serves to sign orders and cancel them using [EIP-712](https://eips.ethereum.org/EIPS/eip-712)
-- `SubgraphApi` - provides statistics data about CoW protocol from [Subgraph](https://github.com/cowprotocol/subgraph), such as trading volume, trades count and others
+- `SubgraphApi` - provides statistics data about CoW protocol from [Subgraph](https://github.com/cowprotocol/subgraph), such as trading volume, trade count and others

 ```typescript